Terms of Service

 All payment processing is provided by Stripe, Inc. ("Stripe").
 By using the Service, you acknowledge that you have had the opportunity to review and agree to be bound by Stripe's Terms of Service, which apply in addition to these Terms.

-When a Client authorizes a Job, their card details are stored securely by Stripe.
-Card data is never stored on PhaseContract's servers.
-By authorizing a Job, the Client consents to their card being charged for each Phase, Deposit, and approved Change Order.
+When a Client authorizes a Job, their selected card or bank account details are stored securely by Stripe.
+Payment Method details are never stored on PhaseContract's servers.
+By authorizing a Job, the Client consents to Stripe payment attempts being initiated through the Service for each Phase, Deposit, and approved Change Order under the agreed payment structure.

-Current payment method scope: Job charges are currently card-only (credit/debit cards supported by Stripe).
-Other payment method categories (for example, buy-now-pay-later methods) may appear in Stripe generally but are not enabled for PhaseContract Job charge flows unless explicitly announced.
+Current payment method scope: Job payments are currently limited to eligible cards and, where the Contractor enables them and the Job is eligible, ACH bank payments through Stripe.
+Other payment method categories (for example, buy-now-pay-later methods) may appear in Stripe generally but are not enabled for PhaseContract Job payment flows unless explicitly announced.

 8.2 Additional Verification

-Your card issuer or Stripe may require additional verification (such as 3D Secure / SCA) for some or all charges.
+Your payment provider or Stripe may require additional verification (such as 3D Secure / SCA or bank confirmation) for some or all payments.
 PhaseContract may also require additional verification steps for security-sensitive actions (including email verification).
-This is a security measure required by payment regulations, card networks, and fraud controls.
+This is a security measure required by payment regulations, payment networks, banks, and fraud controls.
 You agree to complete any required verification steps.
-Failure to complete verification may prevent authorization, approval, card updates, or charge processing.
+Failure to complete verification may prevent authorization, approval, Payment Method updates, or payment processing.

 8.3 Card Restrictions